MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 This topic lists features of Microsoft Dynamics AX 2012 that were postponed.
 These features weren't implemented in Microsoft Dynamics AX 7.0.
 In the following table, the **Current status** column indicates whether the feature has been implemented since the AX 7.0 release.

-For a detailed list of when each version of the product was released, see [Software lifecycle policy and cloud releases](../../dev-itpro/migration-upgrade/versions-update-policy.md).
+For a detailed list of the release date for each version, see [Software lifecycle policy and cloud releases](../../dev-itpro/migration-upgrade/versions-update-policy.md).

 <table>
 <thead>